Questions?

 • Second layer was poured too soon

-Timing and temperature are two of the most important factors in melt and pour soapmaking.
+Timing and temperature are two of the key factors in melt-and-pour soapmaking.
 Mastering both of these areas will give you less margin for error, but sometimes, things just happen.
-I’ve attempted and made layered soap without having a thermometer available, so I’ve learned to at least use colors that pair well together in case of an accidental “oops”.
-Learn more in Melt and Pour 101: Techniques, Melt and Pour 101: Choosing a Soap Base and Melt and Pour 101: Colorants.
+I’ve attempted to make layered soap without having a thermometer available, so I’ve learned to at least use colors that pair well together in case of an accidental mistake.

 The soap layers are coming apart.